Skip to main content

 • Helps bypass bot detectors.

-You can use the hosted service either by connecting an automation library as described below, or by using one of our HTTP APIs such as retriving HTML from protected sites with /unblock.
+You can use the hosted service either by connecting an automation library as described below, or by using one of our HTTP APIs such as retrieving HTML from protected sites with BrowserQL.

 How sessions work